pscllbssr/dw-dl-traffic-air-quality/README.md

 ## Develop

 Create new DAGs in the `/dags`-folder.
 As it is mounted as a volume to the docker-container, new dags should appear in the web-interface after some seconds.

+## Notebooks

+To try out things, explore new data or test hypotheses, `/notebooks` is your place.
+There is a loose collection of notebooks on the used datasets.